oottppxx/enigma2/zgemmah7/README.txt

 UPDATE 2020.05.05
-Progressed a bit more and now have a couple of ideas on how to do recovery, in either a much simpler way, with either no need for TFTP, but requiring a few lines addition to STARTUP* files, or with a simpler 1-liner, buti requiring TFTP as per below - in anycase, with less convoluted preparation.
+Progressed a bit more and now have a couple of ideas on how to do recovery, in either a much simpler way, with either no need for TFTP, but requiring a few lines addition to STARTUP* files, or with a simpler 1-liner, but requiring TFTP as per below - in anycase, with less convoluted preparation.
 Will do a bit more fiddling and testing before I update the below, stay tuned!